opencypher/cypherdb/src/content/docs/cypher/query-clauses/load-from.md

 ### Parquet

-Since Parquet files contain schema information in their metadata, Kuzu will always use the available schema information when loading from Parquet files (except again if `LOAD WITH HEADERS (...)
+Since Parquet files contain schema information in their metadata, CypherDB will always use the available schema information when loading from Parquet files (except again if `LOAD WITH HEADERS (...)
 FROM` is used).
 Suppose we have a Parquet file `user.parquet` with two columns `f0` and `f1` and the same content as in the `user.csv` file above.
 Then the query below will scan the Parquet file and output the following: